KaneCheshire/AnyTask/README.md

 A small Swift Package introducing an `AnyTask` type, providing type-erasure for Swift `Task`s, which makes it very easy to store in a collection since the generics are removed.

-Additionally, an `AnyTask` will cancel itself when it is being destroyed, releiving you of the need to manually cancel any pending tasks when a collection of `AnyTask`s is destroyed.
+Additionally, an `AnyTask` will cancel itself when it is being destroyed, relieving you of the need to manually cancel any pending tasks when a collection of `AnyTask`s is destroyed.
 You can also opt out of this behaviour if you prefer.

 Finally, an `AnyTask` can also be configured to fail an assertion in debug mode if a cancellation attempt occurs when the